tomswinburne/BLaSA/README.md

 - All parameters are in `input.json`.
 Default parameters are those used in the above publication.
 - Energy units are electron volts, length units are Angstrom.

-- `dump_folder` : relative path to the output folder.
-Will be created if it doesn't exist
+- `dump_folder` : output data will be stored in `run/dump_folder`, which will be created if required
 - `workers_per_value` : number of workers assigned to each parameter value.
 Must factorize total number of cores
 - `md` -> `bins` :  number of histogram bins
 - `md` -> `n` : supercell has `n^3` unit cells